Diet problems can happen when you have advanced cancer.

 - vomiting large amounts

-- hard abdomen
+- a hard tummy (abdomen)

 Below are several ways of dealing with a blocked bowel.